pstackebrandt/clarus-mens/docs/deployment/prepublishing-checklist.md

    - [x] This is already implemented correctly in your Program.cs

 3. **Consider adding Application Insights**:
-   Add the Application Insights NuGet package and configure it in Program.cs
+   - [x] Add the Application Insights NuGet package
+      - [ ] Configure it in Program.cs
    - [ ] connection string to be set

 4. **Review OpenAPI/Swagger Configuration**: